 Silver Sovereign

-The only official UK Sovereign coins are the gold Sovereigns, and they are one of the most popular bullion coins in the world.
+The main official UK Sovereign coins are the gold Sovereigns, and they are one of the most popular bullion coins in the world.
 These were first struck in 1817 as a common currency coin, with a face value of one pound.

 Bar a few occasional interruptions from wars, gold Sovereigns have continued to be minted since that time to this day.
 Nowadays however it is struck by The Royal Mint purely as an investment bullion coin, and not for circulation.